electric-sql/electric/examples/web-wa-sqlite/README.md

 yarn client:generate
 ```

-This produces a type-checked model of your schema that can be used to build the app.

 You're now ready to start the app:

 ```sh
 yarn start
 ```

 That's it!
-You're running a local-first app that synchs changed with other connected devices through Electric sync service.
+You're running a local-first app that syncs changes with other connected devices through the Electric sync service.